 - Teacher’s Forum

 William Allison Davis was born on this date in 1902.
 He was a Black cultural anthropologist and educator.

 He was born in Washington, DC, and attended Williams College in Williamstown, MA.
 He received a Master's Degree in anthropology from Harvard University in 1942 and a PhD. in education in 1942 at the University of Chicago.
 He was awarded the John Dewey Distinguished Professor honor.
 Davis taught at Dillard University and later at the University of Chicago.
 In 1948, he became one of the first African Americans to receive tenure at a non-historical Black institution.

 His work in psychology and education included the development of the Davis-Ellis Intelligence Test.
-He conducted several studies on social and class influences on the education of children.
+He conducted several studies on social and class influences on children's education.
 He authored or co-authored eight scholarly works, including "Children of Bondage" in 1940 and "Cultural Deprivation" in 1964.
-He was appointed a member of the Conference to Ensure Civil Rights in 1965 and served on the White House Task Force on the Gifted in 1968.
+He was appointed a Conference to Ensure Civil Rights member in 1965 and served on the White House Task Force on the Gifted in 1968.

 In 1994, the United States Postal Service honored him with a stamp bearing his picture.